Planning Music for Church Worship Services

 Leaders plan and conduct meetings "as they are led by the Holy Ghost, according to the commandments and revelations of God" (D&C 20:45 ).

 Ward leaders planning leadership meetings should ask themselves, "What music can be used to invite the Spirit?" and use that question as a guide in their preparations.

 The bishopric oversees music in ward priesthood meetings.
 Relief Society, Young Women, and Primary leaders oversee music in their organizations' meetings (for more information, see the information below, the pages under “Ward Music Callings,” and the appropriate section of Handbook 2.

 Each meeting begins with a welcome by a member of the presidency, a hymn, a prayer, and brief announcements.
 The meeting closes with a hymn and a prayer.

 Opening exercises before Young Women classes should include an opening hymn and may include additional music, if desired.
 Hymns and appropriate musical selections may also be used in Young Women classes.

 For a large selection of downloadable MP3 music files and sheet music, visit the “Church Music Library.”

 Sharing time normally includes prelude music, a reverent song or hymn that the children know, one or two activity songs, singing time conducted by a music leader (about 20 minutes), and postlude music.
 Music is also important in Primary classes and activities.
-(See also “Music” in the Primary section of Serving in the Church.)
+(See also the “Music” page in the Primary section of All Callings.)